zephyrproject-rtos/zephyr/doc/kernel/nanokernel/nanokernel_kernel_event_logger.rst

     * Which thread is leaving the CPU.
     * Timestamp when the event has occurred.

+* :option:`KERNEL_EVENT_LOGGER_DYNAMIC`

+  Allows modifying at runtime the events to record.
+At boot no event is recorded if enabled This flag adds functions allowing to enable/disable recoding of kernel event logger and task monitor events.

 Adding a Kernel Event Logging Point
 ***********************************